Tadpoles Are Baby Frogs

-If raising tadpoles native to your region as a science project, make sure you check the laws of your country or state to ensure that collecting them from the wild is legal.
+If you're raising tadpoles native to your region as a science project, make sure you check the laws of your country or state to ensure that collecting them from the wild is legal.
 Never release non-native species into the wild!
 When breeding frogs in captivity, it is often necessary to simulate the rainy season by putting the adult frogs in a rain chamber.
-This stimulates them to breed and once the eggs are laid they need to be taken care off and the tadpoles raised.
+This stimulates them to breed and once the eggs are laid they need to be taken care of and raised.
 This can be done in a suitably sized aquarium, the size of which depends on the size and number of tadpoles.
 Clean water is of the utmost importance when raising tadpoles, it should either be gently filtered or a 50% water change should be carried out daily.
 If tap water is used it must be dechlorinated with an aquarium water treatment sold for aquarium fish.
 The temperature of the water will depend on the species.
 Optimum water hardness also varies depending on the frog.
-Frogs from Amazon rain forest such as poison dart frogs or certain tree frogs will usually do better in soft water.
+Frogs from the Amazon rainforest (such as poison dart frogs or certain tree frogs) will usually do better in soft water.

 As the tadpoles begin to metamorphose it is good to provide them with floating islands, either natural or plastic plants, so they can rest out of the water as they lose their gills and start breathing atmospheric air.